Can I Answer A Question For You? (847) 257-5172 todd@modernathletept.com

 Do I need a doctor's referral?

-No referral (aka prescription) is needed to have your questions answered.
-This is why we recommend taking advantage of our Free 15-minute Phone Consultation or Free 30-minute Discovery Visit!
-Getting questions answered can save you from wasted time, money, and energy with treatment a treatment plan you aren’t “on board” with…
+If you have questions then our 100% free 45-minute Discovery Visit is a great first step!
+Getting questions answered can save you from wasted time, money, and energy with a treatment plan you aren’t “on board” with…

 Will physical therapy help me improve performance during sport or exercise?